 SECTION 67.14.
-TAPE RECORDING, FILMING AND STILL PHOTOGRAPHY.
-39
+TAPE RECORDING, FILMING AND STILL PHOTOGRAPHY.39

-- (a) Any person attending an open and public meeting of a policy body or passive meeting body shall have the right to record the proceedings with an audio, or-video and/or digital recorder or a still or motion picture camera, or-to broadcast the proceedings, in the absence of a reasonable finding of the policy body that the recording or broadcast cannot continue without such noise, illumination or obstruction of view as to constitute a persistent disruption of the proceedings. - (b) All Policy Bodies Each board and commission enumerated in the Charter shall audio record each regular and special meeting, including closed sessions.
-Each such audio recording, and any other audio or video recording of a meeting of any other policy body made at the direction of the policy body, shall be a public record subject to inspection pursuant to the California Public Records Act (Government Code Section 6250 et seq.).
-These recordings
+- (a) Any person attending an open and public meeting of a policy body or passive meeting body shall have the right to record the proceedings with an audio, or-video and/or digital recorder-or a still or motion picture camera, or-to broadcast the proceedings, in the absence of a reasonable finding of the policy body that the recording or broadcast cannot continue without such noise, illumination or obstruction of view as to constitute a persistent disruption of the proceedings. - (b) All Policy Bodies Each board and commission enumerated in the Charter shall audio record each regular and special meeting, including closed sessions.
+Each such audio recording, and any other audio or video-recording of a meeting of any other policy body made at the direction of the policy body, shall be a public record subject to inspection pursuant to the California Public Records Act (Government Code Section 6250 et seq. or its successor).
+These recordings shall be kept indefinitely by the City, and shall not be erased or destroyed unless the recordings are being transferred into a different format for public access or archival or accessibility requirements. and shall not be erased or destroyed.
+Inspection of any such recording shall be provided without charge on an appropriate play back device made available by the City; copies of any such recordings shall be provided upon request and payment for the actual cost of the medium on which the copy is recorded.
+Requests shall be made through the department, board, commission, task force, or committee whose meeting is recorded.

-38 New 67.13(f) provides that boards and commissions enumerated in the Charter shall broadcast their meetings on SFGTV by 2010 and encourages other policy bodies to do so.
 39 Revised 67.14 provides that in light of advances in technology, recordings of meetings shall be kept indefinitely; clarifies costs City can charge for making copies; and requires all policy bodies to digitally record meetings by 2010 and post recordings on their website within 3 days.